+Fig. 1.
+MPs were detected in bovine follicular fluid and negatively influenced oocyte maturation.
+In (A) the composition of MPs detected in follicular fluid by confocal Raman spectroscopy are shown.
+The number of MPs were adjusted to the number of particles detected in the water control.
+The boxplots in (B) show the effects of 24 h exposure to 0.3 and 1.1 μm polystyrene beads on oocyte maturation in vitro.
+Image examples of each stage characterization below the panel.
+The scatter plot in (C) depicts the first two dimensions (Dim) of a principal component analysis (PCA) across the proximity matrix of a random forest model classifying oocytes exposed or not to MPs, based on protein expression profiles.
+Volcano plots depicting differently expressed proteins between oocytes incubated for 24 h in the presence of (D) 1.1 μm and (E) 0.3 μm polystyrene beads compared to a control are also shown.

-MPs reduces maturation and induce damage of the zona pellucidae
+MPs reduce oocyte maturation and induce damage of the zona pellucidae

 For evaluating the effects of MPs on in vitro oocyte maturation (IVM, 24 h), we have classified the oocytes as broken zona pellucida (BZP), degenerating (DG) and mature (MT; Fig 1B).
 The presence of a polar body and a clear chromosome alignment without degradation was considered for oocytes that were mature (MT).
 The BZP oocytes were all those that independently of the nuclear stage, had a disruption of the zona pellucidae (Fig 1B).
 For the degenerating oocytes, the shrinking of the cytoplasm, and the absence or degradation of genetic material was considered.
-Independent of the size, IVM performed in the presence of PS beads resulted in a lower number of mature oocytes in comparison to the control group (68.1±10.3%, 42.0±14.8 and 41.0±17.6%, for CT, B0.3 and B1.1, p < 0.00001 for both B0.3 and B1.1; Fig 1B).
+Independent of the size, IVM performed in the presence of polystyrene beads resulted in a lower number of mature oocytes in comparison to the control group (68.1±10.3%, 42.0±14.8 and 41.0±17.6%, for CT, B0.3 and B1.1, p < 0.00001 for both B0.3 and B1.1; Fig 1B).
 No difference on the number of mature oocytes was observed between B0.3 and B1.1 groups (p = 0.963).
 The number of DG oocytes varied between 27% and 37% and was not significantly different between all groups.
 The CT group had a significant lower number of BZP when compared to the groups incubated with beads (4.4±5.2%, 21.4±7.6 and 26.2 ±10.9%, for CT, B0.3 and B1.1, respectively; p < 0.0001 for all groups).
 It is important to highlight that 80, 40 and 35 % of the BZP oocytes were mature in CT, B0.3 and B1.1, respectively, but these oocytes were counted as BZP, not as MT.

 Oocytes proteomics